 Jung Il Woo is like the go-to guy for romance.
 It doesn’t even matter who he gets paired with, just when it comes to this genre, he delivers.
 I honestly didn’t feel he had that much chemistry with Lee Chung Ah in Flower Boy Ramyun Shop; and Jin Se Yeon had a really bland performance in High End Crush but I finished both dramas because of him.
 He’s so-so at other genres though.
 Jung Il Woo= chaebol.
 That fact also poses a problem because if he keeps on playing the same roles, at some point, people will find it unexciting.

 The title says Cinderella and Four Knights but there are only three chaebol cousins.
 Who is the fourth knight?
-Seems like it’s CEO’s reticent secretary/ bodyguard/ right-hand man, Lee Yoon Sung.
+Seems like it’s CEO’s reticent secretary/ bodyguard/ right-hand man Lee Yoon Sung.
 The umbrella shot at the end of the second episode was filmed beautifully.
 He also mentioned a very important rule that dating is not allowed in Sky House.
 What if you end up falling for her first?

 Based on the novel Cinderellawa Nemyungui Kisa by Baek Myo, Cinderella and Four Knights is directed by Kwon Hyuk Chan- the director of the famous Hyun Bin-Ha Ji Won drama, Secret Garden.
 A lot of people have been comparing this drama with Boys Over Flowers that even Ahn Jae Hyun said in an interview that he felt the similarities so he discussed his acting with his wife, Gu Hye Sun, who starred in Hana Yori Dango‘s Korean remake.
 Cinderella and Four Knights‘ story, however, reminds me more of Atashinchi no Danshi.
 It’s a 2009 Japanese drama about a young woman who lost her mother from an illness and her chronic gambler father left her with a huge debt.
 She ended up marrying a rich toy company owner who only had a month to live.
 A month later, she found out that the marriage conditions include living in Trick Heart Castle, being a mom to the old man’s successors, and completing every task in their contract for three months.
 Horikita Maki also sported short hair in that show.
 (And I had a huge crush on Osamu Mukai at that time.)

 TvN is known to make innovative youth dramas but I don’t have high expectations since this show is 100% pre-produced and has floated for a few months while waiting for a broadcaster.
-The network’s very own Reply series has raised the standards in contemporary teen dramas but picking up Cinderella and Four Knights, with a story line this generic and actors so mediocre, only means that there is still a high demand for shows like these.
-Chaebol, flower boys, love triangle, birth secrets and cohabitation..
-Cinderella and Four Knights seemed to have marked a lot of items from the “How to make a typical KDrama fluff” checklist.
+The network’s very own Reply series raised the standards in contemporary teen dramas but picking up Cinderella and Four Knights, with a story line this generic and actors so mediocre, only means that there is still a high demand for shows like these.
+Chaebol, flower boys, love triangle, birth secrets, and cohabitation..
+Cinderella and Four Knights seemed to have checked a lot of items on the “How to make a typical KDrama fluff” checklist.
 The show knows exactly what it is and doesn’t pretend to be anything other than the usual fairy tale cliché which is why it works!
 No matter how good the classic romcoms are, with their outdated hairstyle and fashion, you can’t make the young’uns watch ’em.
 (I know it for a fact since I’m teaching a lot of Korean middle school girls.)
 Cinderella and Four Knights obviously caters to these younger viewers.
 The new generation needs their own Hana Yori Dango.
 And stressed out adults need some “turn your brain off and just enjoy the pretty” kind of drama too.